abinit/abinit/doc/tutorial/spin.md

 but besides the d-channels, these are indeed fluctuations.
 This is confirmed by looking at the integrated density of states which is different only for the d-channel.
-The difference between up and down is 0.68, in rough agreement (regarding our very rude methods of integration) with the previous calculation.
-Using a calculation with the same number of k points for the projected DOS, we can plot the up-down integrated dos difference for the d-channel.
+The difference between up and down is 0.68, in rough agreement (regarding our very crude methods of integration) with the previous calculation.
+Using a calculation with the same number of k-points for the projected DOS, we can plot the up-down integrated dos difference for the d-channel.

 ![](spin_assets/energy_diff_fccfe.jpg)